iAmG-r00t/alx-higher_level_programming/0x00-python-hello_world/README.md

 	- You are not allowed to use any loops or conditional statements.
 	- You have to use the variables	`str1` and `str2` in your new line of code.
 	- Your program should be exactly 5 lines long
+7. [Copy - Cut - Paste](7-edges.py) : Complete this source code.
+	- You can find the source code [here](https://github.com/holbertonschool/0x00.py/blob/master/7-edges.py)
+	- You are not allowed to use any loops or conditional statements
+	- Your program should be exactly 8 lines long
+	- `word_first_3` should contain the first 3 letters of the variable `word`
+	- `word_last_2` should contain the last 2 letters of the variable `word`
+	- `middle_word` should contain the value of the variable `word` without the first and last letters